jellypower/SSGame/README.md

 # How to Test

 1. Please download the build from the Releases tab on the right.
-2. Extract the archive and run the application to test it.
+2. Extract the archive and run the SSGame.exe application to test it.

 # Controls